AKSW/VeriLinks/README.md

 --------
 So far, two different games have been implemented: pea invasion and space ships.

-In general, pea invasion is a single player web game with the underlying goal to validate links in the Web of Data.
+In general, pea invasion is a single player web game implemented in GWT with the underlying goal to validate links in the Web of Data.
 Players indirectly compete against other players, i.e. their scores depend on the evaluation of others.

-As a second showcase game we have implemented a one versus one space ship battles.
-Target of the game is to destroy enemy’s ship before he destroys yours.
+As a second showcase game we have implemented a one versus one space ship battle game, written in Javascript.
+Target of the game is to destroy an enemy’s ship before he destroys yours.
 The game progresses in turns with each turn taking 30 seconds to complete.
 During the turn user must verify as many links as possible.
 Damage done to enemy ship is calculated at the end of the turn and it's based on the number of verified